GLOBAL MARKETS-Stock markets jolted by Musk's economy and jobs warning | Headlines

 Markets are on edge ahead of crucial monthly jobs data in the United States and signs that a combination of high oil prices and higher interest rates are starting to tighten conditions in the global economy and the United States.
 But while world stocks are clinging to a slender gain, Wall Street futures turned lower on the day after Musk said he had a "super bad feeling" about the economy.
 In an email to executives seen by Reuters, he said he wanted to cut about 10% of jobs at the electric carmaker.

-However, a pan-European equity index was up 0.15% while MSCI's global equity benchmark also rose by a similar amount, still headed for the second week of gains. "(Markets) will clearly read this message negatively at first blush; Tesla is trying to be ahead of a slower delivery ramp this year and preserve margins ahead of economic slowdown," said Dan Ives, managing director for equity research at Wedbush Securities, said on Twitter.
+A pan-European equity index was little changed while MSCI's global equity benchmark rose by 0.1%, still headed for the second week of gains. "(Markets) will read this message negatively at first blush; Tesla is trying to be ahead of a slower delivery ramp this year and preserve margins ahead of economic slowdown," said Dan Ives, managing director for equity research at Wedbush Securities, said on Twitter.

 Musk's comments came just before the 1230 GMT release of the U.S. Labor Department's employment report, which investors will scan for hints of a slowdown in the jobs market.
-A Reuters poll of analysts expects 325,000 nonfarm payrolls were added in May, with average earnings slowing to 5.2% on a yearly basis, from 5.5% in April and any figures worse than that could fan hopes the Fed will slow or even pause interest rate hikes in the second half of the year.
+A Reuters poll of analysts expects 325,000 nonfarm payrolls were added in May, with average earnings slowing to 5.2% every year, from 5.5% in April and any figures worse than that could fan hopes the Fed will slow or even pause interest rate hikes in the second half of the year.

 Many investors are inclined to wait and see.
 "There is a risk of recession, yes, and people need to prepare but then, you need to see numbers heading in that direction and so far there are none," said Francois Savary, a chief investment officer of Swiss wealth manager Prime Partners.